google/zetasql/docs/aggregate_functions.md

 # Aggregate functions

-An *aggregate function* is a function that performs a calculation on a set of values. `COUNT`, `MIN` and `MAX` are examples of aggregate functions.
+An *aggregate function* is a function that summarizes the rows of a group into a single value. `COUNT`, `MIN` and `MAX` are examples of aggregate functions.

 ```sql
 SELECT COUNT(*) as total_count, COUNT(fruit) as non_null_count,